3-1: Specifiers

 The choice of first, middle, last or some affects the meaning of the specifier:

-• middle selects the item ordered at the center of its container (the median item), preferring the one ordered first when a two-way tie occurs.
-For a sequence with a length property, equivalent to <type> index (floor (length / 2)).
+firstselects the item ordered first in its container; typically equivalent to<type> index 1.middleselects the item ordered at the center of its container (the median item), preferring the one ordered first when a two-way tie occurs.
+For a sequence with alengthproperty, equivalent to<type> index (floor (length / 2)).lastselects the item ordered last in its container; for a sequence with alengthproperty, equivalent to<type> index (length).someselects a random item from the container.
+No, seriously.
+Listen, this was Apple's idea, not mine 👀.

 Relative positioning#